insightfinder/iftracer-sdk/README.md

 # iftracer-sdk

 Iftracer’s Python SDK allows you to easily start monitoring and debugging your LLM execution.
 Tracing is done in a non-intrusive way, built on top of OpenTelemetry.
 The repo contains standard OpenTelemetry instrumentations for LLM providers and Vector DBs, as well as a Iftracer SDK that makes it easy to get started with OpenLLMetry, while still outputting standard OpenTelemetry data that can be connected to your observability stack.
 If you already have OpenTelemetry instrumented, you can just add any of our instrumentations directly.
-This package is built upon the [Traceloop SDK](https://github.com/traceloop/openllmetry/tree/main/packages/traceloop-sdk/traceloop/sdk) and shares the same environment variables so traceloop users can use this package directly without setting up them.

 ## Installation Guide